 - If you develop symptoms similar to hepatitis A when you are travelling or after you return, see a health care provider and tell them where you have been travelling or living.

-- Hepatitis A, World Health Organization (WHO)
+- Hepatitis A, WHO

 - Date modified: